fcrepo-exts/migration-utils/README.md

                              Hostname of Fedora 3, used for replacing placeholder in 'E' and 'R' datastream URLs
                                Default: fedora.info
+  -u, --username=<username>
+                             The username to associate with all of the migrated resources.
+                               Default: fedoraAdmin
       --debug                Enables debug logging
 ```